Contents

 Thinking about applying to The Tiffin Girls' School?
 Find out everything you need to know about admissions and how to prepare your child for success in the 11 plus.

 The Tiffin Girls' School is a girls' grammar school in Kingston upon Thames.
 It's well-known for students' outstanding academic success.
-In 2023, students' results placed the school within the top 5 grammar schools in London.
+In 2024, students' results placed the school 6th out of all state secondary schools in the UK.

 Pupils at Tiffin Girls' are encouraged to 'dare to be wise'.
 The school prides itself on its strong sense of inclusivity, challenge, independence and creativity.
 A lot of value is placed on the importance of extracurricular opportunities to develop rounded young adults.
 There's no shortage of activities, with many clubs set up and led by students themselves.

 Students leave The Tiffin Girls' School for a wide range of excellent universities.
-In 2023, 20 students were offered places at Oxford and Cambridge, and 3 were offered places at Princeton, USA.
+In 2024, 15 students were offered places at Oxford and Cambridge, and many go on to top colleges in the USA.

 The Tiffin Girls' School is a selective school.
 This means that your child will need to take the 11 plus exam to be eligible for a place.
 At The Tiffin Girls' School, the 11 plus is a two-stage process.
 Girls who perform well in the stage one exam are shortlisted for the second stage.

-Registration for the stage one exam opens on Tuesday 4th June 2024 and closes on Monday 2nd September 2024.
-Your child will then be invited to take the exam on either Thursday 3rd or Friday 4th October 2024.
-You’ll receive your child’s outcome from the stage one exam – and find out if they’ve been shortlisted for the second stage – on Thursday 15th October 2024.
+Registration for the stage one exam opens June 2025 and closes in September 2025.
+Your child will then be invited to take the exam in early October 2025.
+You’ll receive your child’s outcome from the stage one exam – and find out if they’ve been shortlisted for the second stage – in late-October 2025.

 You can use these results to decide whether to then apply to The Tiffin Girls' School.
 To apply, you’ll need to name the school as one of your preferred schools on the secondary school common application form.
 This will be available on your home council website from early September and must be submitted by 31st October.